 Bostick & Sullivan Digital Negatives

-There are a thousand different ways to make Digital Negatives.
-Here at Bostick & Sullivan, we work with a very simple method of making digital negatives that uses a curve to get the desired tonal ranges from the chemistry being worked with in, and then works with Epson printer controls to get make the negative dense.
+There are many different ways to make Digital Negatives.
+Here at Bostick & Sullivan, we work with a very simple method of making digital negatives that uses a curve to get the desired tonal ranges from the chemistry being used to make your print and then works with Epson printer controls to give the negative a better density.

 This page contains instructions and resources on how to go about making digital negatives.
 If you have any questions, you can use our contact form or give us a call at (505) 474-0890.